Podcast: Play in new window | Download

 ![]() |

-Rating: 7.4/10 (13,013 votes) Director: Mark Sandrich, Robert Allen Writer: Claude Binyon (screenplay), Elmer Rice (adaptation), Irving Berlin (based on an idea by) Stars: Bing Crosby, Fred Astaire, Marjorie Reynolds, Virginia Dale Runtime: 100 min Rated: Passed Genre: Comedy, Drama, Music, Musical, Romance Released: 04 Sep 1942 |
+Rating: 7.3/10 (18,255 votes) Director: Mark Sandrich, Robert Allen Writer: Claude Binyon, Elmer Rice, Irving Berlin Stars: Bing Crosby, Fred Astaire, Marjorie Reynolds Runtime: 100 min Rated: Approved Genre: Comedy, Drama, Music Released: 04 Sep 1942 |

-Plot: At an inn which is only open on holidays, a crooner and a hoofer vie for the affections of a beautiful up-and-coming performer. |
+Plot: At an inn which is open only on holidays, a crooner and a hoofer vie for the affections of a beautiful up-and-coming performer. |

 Recent Comments